zujiancai/zujiancai.github.io/_posts/2021-09-27-finana-project-design.md

         B -->|Failure| D[End as No-op]
         C -->|Meet Schedule| E[Create Job Status]
         C -->|Not Meet| D
-        E --> F[Load List from Remote and Save]
-        F --> G[Log Current Date and Update Status]
+        E --> F[Load List from Remote and Save to Blob] F --> G[Log Current Date and Update Status]
         G --> H[Release Lock]
         H --> I[End]
     </div>

-2. TriggerSequence job to initialize this sequence: fetch historical quotes for all stocks (FetchQuotes), generate select report (ReportSelect), generate screen report and create rankings (ScreenAll).
+2. TriggerSequence job to initialize this sequence: fetch historical quotes for all stocks (FetchQuotes task type), generate report for configured lists, screening report and rankings by brackets (CreateReport task type).
 This initializer only check schedule and add the first task in queue.

     <div class="mermaid">
         graph TD